-1. Start with the ignition in the LOCK position and the headlamp control in the autolamp position.

-2. Turn the headlamp switch to \bigcirc .
+- 1. Start with the ignition in the off position and the headlamp control in the autolamp position. - 2.
+Turn the headlamp switch to off.

-3. Turn the ignition switch to RUN and then back to LOCK.

-4. Turn the headlamp switch to the autolamp position.
-The headlamps will turn on.

-5. Wait the desired amount of time for the exit delay you want (up to three minutes), then turn the headlamp switch to \bigcirc .
+- 3. Turn the ignition switch to on and then back to off. - 4.
+Turn the headlamp switch to the autolamp position.
+The headlamps will turn on. - 5.
+Wait the desired amount of time for the exit delay you want (up to three minutes), then turn the headlamp switch to off.
 The headlamps will turn off.